Super Lawyers

 Persistent Pulmonary Hypertension (PPHN) and Birth Injuries

-NewbornWhen a newborn struggles to breath after birth many things must be considered and persistent fetal circulation / persistent pulmonary hypertension in the newborn (PPHN) is one of them.
-PPHN means that the pressure in the blood vessels supplying the lungs remains high and this leads to problems.
+When a newborn struggles to breathe after birth, many things must be considered, and persistent fetal circulation / persistent pulmonary hypertension in the newborn (PPHN) is one of them.
+PPHN means that the pressure in the blood vessels supplying the lungs remains high, and this leads to problems.

 In babies with PPHN, certain blood vessels that remain closed during gestation do not open up properly after birth to allow blood flow to the lungs.
-This can result in a very dangerous situation where the baby is not able to start breathing independently often requiring emergency neonatal resuscitation.
+This can result in a very dangerous situation where the baby is not able to start breathing independently, often requiring emergency neonatal resuscitation.
 Medical malpractice involving PPHN usually involves a failure to properly respond to and manage babies in need of respiratory support.

-About PPHN
+PPHN

-PPHN Occurrence & Risk Factors
+PPHN Occurrence and Risk Factors

 PPHN is a very uncommon condition, occurring in about 1 out of every 500 babies.
 PPHN can be a very serious and very dangerous condition for a newborn.
-Approximately 20% of children with PPHN die and many more suffer brain injuries, hearing deficits and permanent lung injuries.
+Approximately 17.5% of children with PPHN die and many more suffer brain injuries, hearing deficits and permanent lung injuries.

-PPHN is associated with term or post term infants usually after a difficult birth.
-Risk factors associated with PPHN include meconium aspiration, birth depression, maternal infection and congenital abnormalities of the heart or lungs.
+PPHN is associated with term or post-term infants, usually after a difficult birth.
+Risk factors associated with PPHN include meconium aspiration, birth depression, maternal infection, and congenital abnormalities of the heart or lungs.
 There is also an association with mothers who took certain medications such as nonsteroidal anti-inflammatories and certain antidepressants.

 PPHN Symptoms & Treatment